-The Concert Band rehearses during 3rd period.
-This ensemble is the third of three ability based concert groups in the Richardson Band and performs mid-level high school concert band literature.
-The Concert Band is a designed to focus on developing and reinforcing fundamental wind and percussion skills.
+This ensemble is the fourth of four ability based concert groups in the Richardson Band and performs mid-level high school concert band literature.
+The Concert Band is designed to focus on developing and reinforcing fundamental wind and percussion skills.
 Membership in this organization carries the following responsibilities.

-CONCERT BAND Lara Whitehouse, Director
+CONCERT BAND Mr. Mark McKinney, Director